resc/c3/README.md

 Code Quality
 ============

-This library has started its life just a few days ago.
+This library has started its life in october 2013 and is still in beta.
-Its not completed yet, and has not seen much of the world either.

-Not all containers have implementations, and the query api is not complete, but I don't expect many changes in the interfaces.

 Contributions And Bug Reports
 =============================